gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identification

 In this study, we propose a parametric adaptive greedy latent space dynamics identification (gLaSDI) framework for accurate, efficient, and robust physics-informed data-driven reduced-order modeling.
-To maximize and accelerate the exploration of the parameter space for optimal performance, an adaptive greedy sampling algorithm integrated with a physics-informed residual-based error indicator and random-subset evaluation is introduced to search for the optimal \YC{and minimal} training samples on-the-fly.
-The proposed gLaSDI framework contains an autoencoder for nonlinear projection to discover intrinsic latent representations and a set of local DI models to capture local latent-space dynamics \RB{in the parameter space}, which is further exploited by an efficient KNN convex interpolation scheme. \RB{The concept of gLaSDI is similar to the active learning algorithms that are allowed to choose training data from which it learns \cite{settles2009active,melville2004diverse}.
-The DI models in gLaSDI can be viewed as the active learners in active learning, which are selected to maximize ``diversity" of learners in the parameter space and minimize prediction errors.} The autoencoder training and dynamics identification in} the gLaSDI \YC{take place} interactively to \YC{achieve an optimal} identification of simple latent-space dynamics. \RB{The effectiveness and enhanced performance of the proposed gLaSDI framework is demonstrated by modeling various nonlinear dynamical problems with a comparison with the LaSDI framework \cite{fries2022lasdi}.}
+To maximize and accelerate the exploration of the parameter space for optimal performance, an adaptive greedy sampling algorithm integrated with a physics-informed residual-based error indicator and random-subset evaluation is introduced to search for the optimal and minimal training samples on the fly.
+The proposed gLaSDI framework contains an autoencoder for nonlinear projection to discover intrinsic latent representations and a set of local DI models to capture local latent-space dynamics \RB{in the parameter space}, which is further exploited by an efficient \RB{k-NN} convex interpolation scheme. \RB{The concept of gLaSDI is similar to the active learning algorithms that are allowed to choose training data from which it learns \cite{settles2009active,melville2004diverse}.
+The DI models in gLaSDI can be viewed as the active learners in active learning, which are selected to maximize ``diversity" of learners in the parameter space and minimize prediction errors.} The autoencoder training and dynamics identification in the gLaSDI take place interactively to achieve an optimal identification of simple latent-space dynamics. \RB{The effectiveness and enhanced performance of the proposed gLaSDI framework is demonstrated by modeling various nonlinear dynamical problems with a comparison with the LaSDI framework \cite{fries2022lasdi}.}

 The remainder of this paper is organized as follows.
 The governing equations of dynamical systems is introduced in Section \ref{sec:govern_eqn}.
 In Section \ref{sec:glasdi}, the ingredients of the proposed gLaSDI framework, the mathematical formulations, the training and testing algorithms are introduced.
 In Section \ref{sec:result}, the effectiveness and capability of the proposed gLaSDI framework are examined by modeling various nonlinear dynamical problems, including Burgers equations, nonlinear heat conduction, and radial advection.
 The effects of various factors on model performance are investigated, including the number of nearest neighbors for convex interpolation, the latent-space dimension, the complexity of the DI models, and the size of the parameter space.
-A performance comparison between \YC{uniform sampling, i.e., LaSDI, and the physics-informed greedy sampling, i.e., gLaSDI,} is also presented.
+A performance comparison between uniform sampling, i.e., LaSDI, and the physics-informed greedy sampling, i.e., gLaSDI, is also presented.
 Concluding remarks and discussions are summarized in Section \ref{sec:conclusion}.